-The upcoming digital marketing trends in 2020 emphasizes one thing: the interaction between artificial intelligence and humans, in so many different ways.
-On the one hand, customers are demanding more personal, human touch from growth marketers, but on the other hand, the demand for machine learning, new technologies, and data analytics are rapidly increasing.
+The upcoming digital marketing trends in 2021 emphasizes one thing: the interaction between artificial intelligence and humans, in so many different ways.
+On the one hand, customers are demanding more personal, human touch from growth and digital marketers, but on the other hand, the demand for machine learning, new technologies, and data analytics are rapidly increasing.

 In our opinion, 2021—as the start of a new decade—, might be the transition year in digital marketing, as a new foundation for the new era when digital marketing reaches yet another maturity level.